abdulghani/blissful-ignorance/notes.md

 but that's not your choice
 and symbolically you get to choose whether you want to support the recursion or not and that is free will

+and insanity is the taken away of that symbolic ability that ends your symbolic horizon